CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

 1. In the window that comes up, scroll down to see the **Load Balance** section.
 You can choose the **Load Balancing Algorithm**, **Persistence Method** and **Failover Method**.

-    For more details, go to the link https://campus.barracuda.com/product/webapplicationfirewall/article/WAF/ConfigLoadBalanci ng/
+    For more details, go to the link https://campus.barracuda.com/product/webapplicationfirewall/article/WAF/ConfigLoadBalancing/

     ![](../images/Picture29.png)

 1. Click on **Save** after any configuration change.

 1. Open a new tab in the browser.
-Copy **Barracuda WAF Public IP** either from the notepad or Environment tab and paste it in the URL box.
+Copy **Barracuda WAF Public IP**: <inject key="bwafIP"></inject> and paste it.
 Press **Enter** key.
 By default, this use port **80**.

     ![](../images/Picture31.png)